isaacnmm/pestpolicy-hugo2XX/content/posts/best-microphone-for-vocals-live-performance/index.md

 Its rugged build, the steel grille, plus the great shock-mount system makes it durable and effective for use both indoors or outdoors vocals live performance, show hosting, and acting.

-Read Also: [best [mics](https: //pestpolicy. com/best-microphones-for-voice-acting/) for recording acoustic guitar](https: //pestpolicy. com/best-mics-for-recording-acoustic-guitar/).
+Read Also: [best [mics](https://pestpolicy.com/best-microphones-for-voice-acting/) for recording acoustic guitar](https://pestpolicy.com/best-mics-for-recording-acoustic-guitar/).
 Shure SM58-LC has a basic and vintage construction that has lasted for over 50 years - note that it was first created in 1966.
 As noted, the live performance mic comes with the spherical filter that'll easily nullify plosives, air, and wind while you're on stage.

 The mic will produce a low Output Impedance of 150 ohms - considered as the AC-voltage resistance, and thus, you can use very long wires or cords without a losing sound quality.
 Luckily, the mic uses XLR (3-pin male) audio connector - which is highly efficient.